 Research: We regularly partner with EPA, NJDEP, Rutgers University, and other entities on environmental data gathering as well as demographic, policy and legal research to better understand challenges to resilience in our Lower Raritan communities.

-Thank you to Rutgers Bloustein School of Planning and Policy Spring Studio 2020 who helped the LRWP prepare for resilience plan development and engaged in community outreach in South River.
-A summary of studio efforts, including links to their final report and other resources, are included in this blog post by Maggie Mysliwiec.
+Thank you to the Bloustein School Spring Studio 2020 for their resilience plan development research in South River.
+A summary of studio efforts, including links to their final report and other resources, are included in this blog post.

 Coastal resilience must be looked at holistically and regionally.
 We must include engineering, nature-based, economic, and social solutions to successfully mitigate long term-impacts.
 Coastal states and communities must focus on developing the capacity for regional coastal resilience management plans that integrate businesses, communities, non-profits, academic institutions, and government (at all levels).
 Without proper stakeholder engagement, coordination, and participation our proposals will continue to fall short of what is needed to prepare for sea level rise.”